tensorwhiz141/MCP1/README.md

 4. The proxy function returns the response from the Render backend to the frontend

 This approach avoids CORS issues because the frontend is making requests to the same domain (Netlify) rather than directly to the Render backend.

+#### MongoDB Integration with Netlify Functions

+The application now includes direct MongoDB integration through Netlify Functions:

+1. **PDF Processing with MongoDB Storage**:
+   - When you upload PDFs, the extracted text and agent results are stored in MongoDB
+   - Each PDF gets a unique MongoDB ID for reference
+   - The data is stored even when the Render backend is unavailable

+2. **MongoDB Status Checking**:
+   - The application includes a MongoDB status endpoint
+   - You can check the connection status on the main page
+   - A detailed MongoDB test page is available at `/mongodb-test.html`

+3. **Fallback Mechanisms**:
+   - If MongoDB is unavailable, the application falls back to local storage
+   - All functionality continues to work, but data is not persisted
+   - When MongoDB becomes available again, storage automatically resumes

 ## Modules